Continuing Medical Education

 Grand Rounds are open to physicians, nurses, physician assistants, social workers and other allied health professionals in the Washington, DC, metropolitan area.

-November 7, 2014: This conference is designed to provide participants with the latest updates in selected topics of interest in urgent and emergency care.
-Through a combination of didactic lectures, interactive discussions, and workshop sessions, participants will learn the evidence and science of caring for acutely ill children.
-Register here: http://www.cvent.com/d/74qvx5.
+November 7, 2014: This conference was designed to provide participants with the latest updates in selected topics of interest in urgent and emergency care.

 CNHN sponsors CME programs annually for our members.
 Our educational goal is to improve care delivery and practice management.
 Meeting attendance is free to CNHN member pediatricians and key office personnel.
 These conferences are CME-accredited- which helps our members meet their licensure and maintenance of certification needs.